DANCE OF NATURE: Isadora Duncan and the return of Integrative Education

 "Laura is the only person I know working at this depth in the realms of archetypal psychology and movement, taking profound psychological insight and making it integrated in the body.
 After dancing with Laura with my eight year old daughter, I noticed right away that it was healing our relationship.
 I am talking about deep unconscious things that kept coming up between us and causing conflict, and no matter how much parenting theory I read it did not change.
 Only when we started dancing together, it started to change.
 And very quickly."

-Our Method is based in the century-old theory and technique of Isadora Duncan, which draws on ancient wisdom of indigenous Europe and beyond to reconnect the body to the soul and Earth.
-Isadora Duncan created the first integrative method of education in Western culture since classical times, and the only such method to place central emphasis on connecting the body to the Earth.
+Isadora Duncan created the first integrative method of education in Western culture since classical times, and the only such method to place central emphasis on connecting the child to the Earth.

-Integrative education is more advanced than holistic education.
-In holistic education many aspects of life are presented to the child, who is left to figure out how to bring them together.
+Integrative education is more complex than holistic education.
+In holistic education many aspects of intelligence are presented to the child, who is left to figure out how to bring them together.
 Integrative education provides a format where the pieces are brought together.
-In integrative movement study, all the multiple intelligences of the child are woven harmoniously --allowing dynamic neurological and soulful connections to be made.
+In integrative study, the multiple intelligences of the child are woven harmoniously --allowing dynamic neurological and soulful connections to be made.
 Music, poetry, story, sculptural image, spatial patterns, ideas, physical challenge, emotional expression, and connection to nature are brought into the lesson within an atmosphere of social connection.

 Isadora's holistic school in Germany (and later schools in France, Russia and New York), was hugely famous in her time.
-Rudolph Steiner visited to observe at the school many years before formulating Waldorf methods, which draw heavily on Isadora's methods (without however acknowledging this debt).
-Her theories laid the foundation for Jungian psychology, body-based psychotherapy, method acting, eco-feminism, and many other cultural innovations.
+Rudolph Steiner visited to observe at the school many years before formulating Waldorf methods, which draw heavily on Isadora's methods.
+Her theories also influenced Jung in the formation of his depth psychology, laid the foundation for body-based psychotherapy, and many other cultural innovations.

-Unlike many forms of movement instruction, the Duncan method radically changes its approach at each stage of development.
-Up to age 7, children 'flock' with the teacher, in light and very spontaneous expression.
-At age 7, the child begins to move on his or her own, and a new focus on expressing emotion, social imagination and personal weight is brought.
-At age 12, we shift to focus to design thinking, aesthetics and ideals.
-As a teen and an adult practice, we shift again toward a deepening into the individual's unique movement toward artistry within a body-mind-soul unity within the greater unity of life.
+Unlike many forms of eduation, the Duncan method radically changes its approach at each stage of development.
+Up to age 7, children 'flock' with the teacher, in light and very playful exploration of fairy tales.
+At age 7, the child begins to move on his or her own, and a new focus on folk legends expressing emotion, social imagination and personal weight is brought.
+At age 12, we shift to focus to mythology, design thinking, aesthetics and ideals.
+As a teen and an adult practice, we shift again toward a deepening into the individual's unique archetypal artistry within a body-mind-soul unity within the greater unity of life.

 Isadora's method helps children's bodies remain fluid and graceful.
 At all ages, the thematic material brought in the lesson is directly related to the student's current development edge.
 Movement is allowed to arise from authentic enthusiastic response to this material, which is the only method of instruction that can instill grace of body and soul.
 You cannot force enthusiasm.
 This work is engaging for boys and girls, and provides a dynamic athletic foundation.